benjiaomodular/RandomTriggers/README.md

 *Trigger Out* -  Has a random chance to produce a trigger signal at each clock pulse.
 Sparsity is also controlled by the threshold knobs.

+### Controls

+*Threshold* - Potentiometers control the sparsity of each random trigger channel.

+*Gate/Trigger* - Toggle between random trigger or random gate outputs.
+Also available for each channel.

 ## Version History